Last updated on August 13th, 2020

 If you love to host neighborhood get-togethers or spend time with friends or family, you can choose a home design that includes a larger space for entertaining.
 Rather than opting for a formal living room and dining room, new homes replace these spaces with an informal great room, along with an open kitchen, to provide space for entertaining guests.

-In addition to a first-floor master bedroom, options are available for second-story bedrooms for other family members.
+In addition to a first-floor primary bedroom, options are available for second-story bedrooms for other family members.
 This added space allows you to accommodate visiting grandkids, family traveling from out of state, or boomerang kids who have returned as they transition between college and their professional lives.

 If you’re a fitness buff or enjoy being out in nature, communities with walking and biking trails or fitness centers may be more attractive to you.
 You may also want to plan for a space in your home to store exercise equipment.
 Flooring options in new homes will also provide the right amount of cushion and durability you need.